 If you’re visiting around April, you won’t want to miss the Anacostia River Festival, which caps off the three-week-long National Cherry Blossom Festival.
 Be there and enjoy tours through the neighborhood, art projects, live music, fishing workshops and other events celebrating the environment and area.

 Anacostia is especially bike-friendly.
-Rent a bike from Bike and Roll or Capital Bikeshare, and take either the Frederick Douglass Memorial or 11th Street bridges to the east side of the river (anywhere on this Google Bike Map).
+Rent a bike from Unlimited Biking or Capital Bikeshare, and take either the Frederick Douglass Memorial or 11th Street bridges to the east side of the river (anywhere on this Google Bike Map).
 Wind through curves surrounded by verdant foliage, and you’ll feel like you have your very own nature preserve to yourself.
 The bike trail runs all the way to Kenilworth Park & Aquatic Gardens.

 Want to keep your visit to Anacostia strictly nautical?
 Head to the Ballpark Boathouse in Yards Park, and rent a kayak.
 You can cruise along the shoreline of the Anacostia River at your own pace and enjoy plenty of wildlife and nature.
 If you have your own canoe, kayak or boat, you can embark on the Anacostia from the boat ramp at the north end of Anacostia Drive SE.

 See what’s on stage at the Anacostia Playhouse